 Your Folio

 Applicants submit either audio recordings (small compressed audio files only, including MP3 or M4A) PDFs of music scores, or a combination of both.
-PDFs of music scores should be submitted together with a recording of the notated work, either as Audio Export from the notation program or, preferably, as a live recording with human performers.
+PDFs of music scores should be submitted together with a recording of the notated work, either as Audio Export from the notation program or, if possible, as a live recording with human performers.

 Instructions on how to submit your composition folio will be emailed to you.
 Once submitted, your folio will be considered by a panel of academic staff, and follow-up interviews with successful applicants will be confirmed via email.
-Please note that interviews are by invitation only.

 Interview